zmalone/chef-web-docs/source/common-use-cases/convert-bash-to-chef.md

     include_recipe 'phpmyadmin'
     ```

   This really includes everything we need except the `info.php` file.
-It installs apache2, mysql server and client, php, php mysql modules, and phpmyadmin.
+It installs Apache 2, MySQL Server and MySQL Client, PHP, PHP MySQL modules, and phpmyadmin.

 1. Create and use the `info.php` template: